monome/docs/norns/engine-study-1.md

 - it shows how to trigger the engine

 ### further

+If you feel prepared to explore both SuperCollider and Lua more deeply (and hopefully you do!), here are a few jumping-off points to extend the `Moonshine` engine:

+- show parameter values on the screen
+- create an on-norns interaction for parameter manipulation in the main script UI
+- swap out the sequins sequencer for external MIDI control
+- create a separate envelope for filter cutoff modulation
+- add a mechanism to control the individual level of each of the 3 voices

 To continue exploring + creating new synthesis engines for norns, we highly recommend: